-- New Ash Green's education broadband connectivity is provided through BT Openreach (through Cantium) and New Ash Green Primary School uses Smoothwall. - o BT Openreach is a member of Internet Watch Foundation (IWF). - Smoothwall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Smoothwall is blocking access to illegal content including child sexual abuse material (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+- Wateringbury CE Primary School's education broadband connectivity is provided through Cantium and Wateringbury CE Primary School uses KSPN Lightspeed. - o Cantium is a member of Internet Watch Foundation (IWF). - o KSPN Lightspeed has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - o KSPN Lightspeed is blocking access to illegal content including child sexual abuse material (CSAM). - o KSPN Lightspeed blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
 This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - All devices are subject to Smoothwall filtering whilst on school site.
-Only teachers take their devices off site.
-These are monitored to ensure appropriate use. - Any devices borrowed by children off site have been set up to include age-appropriate restrictions, which are monitored and updated by a DSL.
-This also includes removing access to e-commerce opportunities. - Any devices coming onto site and wishing to access the school wi-fi are given time limited guest wi-fi access.
-This includes Smoothwall filtering and monitoring.
-Guest access can be revoked at any time.

-- Filtering systems allow school to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with BT Openreach and our IT service providers to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Ensure that children are not exposed to the material by turning off the screen or closing the laptop immediately. - Reporting the unsuitable materials to a DSL and logging the incident on CPOMs. - A DSL will make contact with Cantium so that the unsuitable materials can be added to the block list. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+This is achieved by: - o Staff and pupils have individual log ins so that usage can be monitored. - o Any guest use of wifi is recorded and the same filters apply - o Filtering system allows school to identify device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Cantium and KSPN Lightspeedand our IT service providers/staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - o turn off monitor/screen or put the table face down on the desk - o report the concern immediately to a member of staff - o report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.